discourse/discourse-adplugin/README.md

 180 x 150 | |
 200 x 200 | |
 250 x 250 | |

+TBC:
+Add GIFS, Images
+✘ this is a cross
+✓ this is a tick
+After installation users likely want to:
+- Choose platform - DONE
+- Input ad codes + do a few other things. - DFP in detail with custom targeting - write guide on this.
+- Display ad.

 ## Questions or Want to Contribute?